Burn Injury Lawyer

 About 450,000 require treatment for burn injuries every year in the United States according to the American Burn Association, and on average 3,400 of those people die because of their injuries.
 The vast majority of burn injuries are caused by residential fires, making them the third leading cause of death in homes in the country according to the Centers for Disease Control and Prevention (CDC).
 While the most serious burns often lead to permanent disfigurement and/or death, even victims of moderate burns could face severe pain and disfigurement.

 If your injuries were caused by someone else’s actions, you may be able to file a lawsuit to fight for the compensation you need to cover any damages or medical bills you may have incurred.
-At Fleming, Nolen & Jez, our Houston personal injury attorneys have decades of experienced handling these types of cases, and through our efforts have recovered more than $4 billion in verdicts and settlements for our clients.
+At Fleming, Nolen & Jez, our Houston burn injury attorneys have decades of experienced handling these types of cases, and through our efforts have recovered more than $4 billion in verdicts and settlements for our clients.
 Contact us today to tell us all about your situation and begin preparing for the future.

 What Kind Of Damage Can A Serious Burn Do?